 SEPA Environmental Impact Statement

 WDFW is conducting a SEPA Environmental Impact Statement (EIS) process to inform the rulemaking.
 This state environmental review process focuses on public engagement in the scoping of options and review of alternatives under consideration.
 There are two major opportunities for engagement:

 - Scoping: WDFW held a scoping period from May 18- June 8, 2020 and received over 150 comments on the scope of environmental impacts to consider in the EIS.
 The scoping report summarizes themes from the comments received in the scoping process.

 - Review of the Draft EIS: There was a public meeting (October 19, 2020, 6-8pm) and comment period (September 23-October 23, 2020) on the draft report analyzing environmental impacts of various rule alternatives and identifying mitigation measures.
-Visit WDFW's SEPA webpage to view the Draft EIS and submit comments.
+Visit WDFW's SEPA webpage to view the Draft EIS.

 RCW 65.77.620 requires WDFW to consider the economic viability of license-holders in the development of the rules for commercial viewing of SRKW.
 There are two components of the economic analysis:

 - Economic viability analysis (August 2020): This report assesses how various management options would affect the industry's ability to remain viable.

-- Economic impact analysis (October 2020, forthcoming): The small business economic impact statement (SBEIS) assesses whether the proposed rules will have more than minor costs that disproportionately affect small businesses and explores cost mitigation strategies.
+- Economic impact analysis (October 2020): The small business economic impact statement (SBEIS) assesses whether the proposed rules will have more than minor costs that disproportionately affect small businesses and explores cost mitigation strategies.

 There are multiple ways for partners and members of the public to participate in the rule-making process.